kartikrathee95/Testing_and_Trials/README.md

     (env) C:\backend> python3 -m pip install requirements.txt
     ```

-    The `backend` and the 'API' comes shipped with unit-tests and integration-tests which can be run by invoking:
+    The `backend` and the `API` comes shipped with unit-tests and integration-tests which can be run by invoking:

     ```bash
     (env) C:\backend> poetry run pytest